DJ LeMahieu Player Props: Yankees vs. Padres

 DJ LeMahieu At The Plate

-- LeMahieu has eight doubles, a triple, five home runs and 15 walks while batting .250.
+- LeMahieu is batting .257 with nine doubles, a triple, six home runs and 16 walks.

-- In 69.6% of his 46 games this season, LeMahieu has picked up at least one hit.
-He's also had nine multi-hit games.
+- LeMahieu will look to extend his four-game hitting streak.
+He's batting .250 with one homer in his last games.

+- LeMahieu has picked up a hit in 33 of 47 games this year, with multiple hits 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.